Grog84/Grog84.github.io/index.md

 ### [Don Cosciotte](https://github.com/Grog84/DBGAGameJam)

 Don Cosciotte is another game jam project, created in occasion of the Digital Bros Game Jam 2018.
 It is a variation on the typical tower defense theme, adding to the mix a little **Lemmings** touch.
-In Don Cosciotte you play as an invisible entity helping the main character (a worthless and dumb Mr. No-one) in his path to glory.
+In Don Cosciotte you play an invisible entity helping the main character (a worthless and dumb Mr. No-one) in his path to glory.
 Swiping away traps and enemies you have to protect the Don while he crosses the level, but be aware: his behaviour could not be that easy to read.
 The game is filled with humorous touches, like shepherdess monsters, dumb sounds and rolling heads :)

 ![Home Environment WIP Screenshot]({{ https://grog84.github.io }}/assets/screen3.png)